lokgar/commstools/README.md

 ## 🚀 Key Features

 * **Hardware-First Architecture**:
   * **CPU Mode**: Standard execution built on NumPy.
-Default behavior, perfect for debugging and small-scale simulations (or when GPU is not available).
+Default behavior when GPU is not available, fine for debugging and small-scale simulations.
   * **GPU Mode**: High-performance execution built on CuPy (JAX is also supported).
 Requires CUDA-compatible GPU and appropriate drivers.
 * **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sampling rate, modulation format, etc.) and provides methods for DSP operations and visualization.
 * **JAX Interoperability**: Explicitly export data to JAX for specialized research tasks like gradient calculation or machine learning integration.